27.5. Filing evidence of honest concurrent use, prior use or other circumstances

 Declarations should substantially comply with the above requirements.

-For a declaration to be considered substantially compliant, it must, at a minimum:
+For a declaration to be considered substantially compliant, it should:

 • be expressed in the first person; and